RealPatternLab/experiments_in_conversation_Michael_Levin/QUICKSTART.md

 6. **Embedding Generation**: Each chunk was converted to a vector
 7. **Archive**: Processed files were organized by year

+### Videos Pipeline Processing:
+1. **Playlist Processing**: YouTube URLs were processed
+2. **Video Download**: Videos were downloaded with metadata
+3. **Transcription**: Audio was converted to searchable text
+4. **Semantic Chunking**: Transcripts were split into meaningful chunks
+5. **Frame Extraction**: Key video frames were captured
+6. **Frame-Chunk Alignment**: Visual content was aligned with text
+7. **Embedding Generation**: Text and visual features were vectorized

+### Conversations Pipeline Processing:
+1. **Playlist Processing**: YouTube URLs were processed
+2. **Video Download**: Videos were downloaded with metadata
+3. **Enhanced Transcription**: Audio was converted with speaker diarization
+4. **Semantic Chunking**: Q&A pairs and Levin's insights were extracted
+5. **Frame Extraction**: Key video frames were captured
+6. **Frame-Chunk Alignment**: Visual content was aligned with semantic chunks
+7. **Embedding Generation**: Enhanced chunks were vectorized

 ### RAG System:
-- Your PDF chunks are now searchable via semantic similarity
+- All content types are now searchable via semantic similarity
-- The AI can find relevant sections and cite them
+- The AI can find relevant sections and cite them with proper source links
-- Responses include links to source materials
+- Responses include links to PDFs, videos with timestamps, and conversation clips

 ## 🔧 Common Issues & Solutions